-To operate ProtoSounds with a separate bell button controller, like the Lionel® No. 5906 bell button, you will need to wire up the controller to your transformer and track as shown in Fig. 5.
+To operate ProtoSounds with a separate bell button controller, like the Lionel No. 5906 bell button, you will need to wire up the controller to your transformer and track as shown in Fig. 7.
 Once the button is wired, ProtoSounds comes preprogrammed to allow you to operate the bell by simply pushing the bell button once.
 To turn the bell off, push the button again.
 If the bell doesn't't function when you press the button, you may need to re-program ProtoSounds to operate with a separate bell button controller.
 To do this enter RESET and go to Feature 20.
-(See the section Using RESET To Program ProtoSounds®on page 18.)
+(See the section Using RESET To Program ProtoSoundsTMon page 15.)
 Once in Feature 20, press the whistle button and wait for the module to sound a bell ding(s).
+Continue pushing the whistle button until the module plays back two dings (signifying that the module has been programmed for a bell button).
+Simply turn the throttle off and then on again to "Lock-In" the new setting.
+To reset the computer to its original factory (default) setting (no separate bell button operation), repeat the above procedure but keep pushing the whistle button until the computer only responds with one bell ding.